 The menu option Maximum Queued I/O Count allows you to configure the maximum number of I/O operations per host channel that can be accepted from the servers.
 The predefined range is from 1 to 1024 I/O operations per host channel.
 You can also choose Auto, which sets the automatic configuration.
 The default value is 256 I/O operations.

 The appropriate setting for this option depends on how many I/O operations the attached servers are performing.
-This varies according to the amount of drives and their respective sizes.
+This varies according to the amount of the host memory present as well as the number of drives and their respective sizes.
 Usually, the optimum performance occurs from using Auto or 256 settings.